Electrical-Discharge

 As a manufacturing process permitting to shape metallic objects it is called ED Machining or Material Removal, and also Spark Erosion.

-It is applied in the production of complex shapes like dies in hardened tool steels.
+Electrical-Discharge profiling is applied in the production of complex shapes like dies in hardened tool steels.

 For cutting purposes it can be compared in yield and costs to abrasive water jet cutting, laser cutting, plasma arc cutting and other cutting processes.
-Its advantages are remarkable when dealing with hard or tough materials, where conventional mechanical chip removal processes are at loss.

-The material removal is the product of successive Electrical-Discharge pulses occurring when two metallic objects, called electrodes, separated by a dielectric liquid, are connected to a sufficiently high voltage difference provided by a Direct Current source.
+The material removal is the product of successive Electrical Discharge pulses occurring when two metallic objects, called electrodes, separated by a dielectric liquid, are connected to a sufficiently high voltage difference provided by a Direct Current source.

 One of the electrodes is obviously the workpiece whose final shape and tolerances define the operation requirements.
 The other electrode, made of a copper alloy, has to be continuously replaced as it becomes locally damaged beyond usefulness.

-In the Electrical-Discharge or spark that follows contact closure, through the breakdown of the dielectric liquid, electric current is converted into heat.
-A tiny area on the material surface, bordering with the discharge channel, is heated to melting temperature and beyond.
+In the Electrical Discharge or spark that follows contact closure, through the breakdown of the dielectric liquid, electric current is converted into heat.

 The Electrical-Discharge therefore produces the explosive evaporation of minute amounts of metal from both electrodes leaving minute craters as the workpiece surface is continuously eroded.